IBM/fhe-toolkit-macos/README.md

 fhe-toolkit-macos
 --------------------------------------------

-This is the Xcode Directory that contains all of the files that are neccessary to build the osx target.
+This is the Xcode Directory that contains all of the files that are neccessary to build the macOS target.
+Inside here are two sample applications.
+Privacy Preserving Search and Credit Card Fraud.

+#####Privacy Preserving Search

 The Helib files are imported into the `CountryTableViewController.mm`

 * Assets.xcassets	- directory structure where all assets (art, icons, images, etc) are held
 * AppDelegate - Main entry point to application.
 Handles responsibilities for when the app is launched or closed